DonCarderms/muti-language-bible-app/README.md

-# A multi language bible
+# A multi language bible in plain js